Struct Input

 This advanced interface allows you to update the input buffer in place, so that you can avoid creating values of type T repeatedy just to push them into the triple buffer when doing so is expensive.

-However, by using it, you force yourself to take into account some implementation subtleties that you could normally ignore.
+However, by using it, you force yourself to take into account some implementation subtleties that you could otherwise ignore.

 First, the buffer does not contain the last value that you published (which is now available to the consumer thread).
 In fact, what you get may not match any value that you sent in the past, but rather be a new value that was written in there by the consumer thread.
-All you can safely assume is that the buffer contains a valid value of type T, which you may need to “clean up” before use using a type-specific process.
+All you can safely assume is that the buffer contains a valid value of type T, which you may need to “clean up” before use using a type-specific process (like calling the clear() method of a Vec/String).

 Second, we do not send updates automatically.
 You need to call publish() in order to propagate a buffer update to the consumer.
-Alternative designs based on Drop were considered, but considered too magical for the target audience of this interface.
+If you would prefer this to be done automatically when the input buffer reference goes out of scope, consider using the input_buffer_publisher() RAII interface instead.

 pub fn publish(&mut self) -> bool